 - Lossy Lossy is a type of audio compression that rebuilds an "approximation of the original data" but compresses the data into a smaller file.
 MP3 files are lossy.

-Bluetooth has its own slew of audio-related terms and they will be more important as we see more and more phones without a headphone jack.
-It gets its own section so we can break a few things down.
+Bluetooth has its own slew of audio-related terms, and they are equally important as most phones don't have an analog headphone jack.
+It gets its own section, so we can break a few things down.

 Bluetooth profiles are a set of specifications that both the source (the device sending the audio like your phone) and the destination (the device that receives the audio like your favorite headphones) know what each other can do and how to work together and stream audio to your ears.
 Even the Bluetooth earbud of old needs a Bluetooth profile to connect, and this is the only way to make everything work.